ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/exam2.md

 **Where should Tweet tests go?**

 The original starter file `Tweets.java` asked you to write tweet tests in `ArrayExamples`; this is wrong, and should have said `TweetExamples`.
-The file has been fixed.
+The comment in the file has been fixed.

 ## Task 1 – Arrays